tclahr/uac-docs/docs/artifacts.md

 ```

 ## description

-<span class="required">Required</span>
+**Required**

 Description of what will be collected.
 No line breaks are supported.

 ## exclude_file_system

-<span class="optional">Optional for: file, find, hash and stat</span>
+**Optional for: file, find, hash and stat**

 **_Accepted values:_** _array of file systems_

 Use this option to exclude file systems from the collection.
 UAC will retrieve the list of existing mountpoints (paths) at runtime and exclude them from the collection.

-The file system types that are supported depend on the target computer's running kernel. *Note that exclude_file_system will be ignored when path_pattern is used.*
+The file system types that are supported depend on the target computer's running kernel. _Note that exclude_file_system will be ignored when path_pattern is used._

 ```yaml
 version: 1.0